Chapter 33 BWV 52 Falsche Welt, dir trau ich nicht

 For the twenty-third Sunday after Trinity.

-Finally, C 52 resides as the third and last cantata written for the twenty-third Sunday after Trinity, the earlier ones being Cs 163 (again an early work revived for cycle 1, chapter 25) and 139 (cycle 2).
+Finally, C 52 is the third and last cantata written for the twenty-third Sunday after Trinity, the earlier ones being Cs 163 (again an early work revived for cycle 1, chapter 25) and 139 (cycle 2).
 C 163 offers ample evidence of Bach′s urge to experiment in his early years; it contains a recitative for two voices of equal importance and a splendid bass aria supported, uniquely, by two obbligato celli and continuo.
 The message is one of the heart, offered to God in gratitude, along with a prayer that He may help to discern that which is true and not counterfeit.

 C 139 (vol 2, chapter 24) opens with the only large choral movement of these three works, a fantasia of the type common within the second cycle.
 The theme is similar to that of the earlier work, dealing with the trust we must maintain in the God who will always remain our friend.
 Only He can guard us from our misfortunes and the enemies who, in envy and loathing, might direct us falsely.
 The bass aria is one of the most strikingly original in the whole canon, incorporating eleven sections, three textual themes and frequent changes of time and tempi.
 There can be little doubt of the influences of contemporary operatic practices here.